 WARM AND INVITING The retailer merchandises its stores to look more like specialty furniture shops than traditional mattress stores and shuns most point-of-purchase materials, including price tags.

 The forthrightness works.
 Brumfield estimates 90% of customers who walk through the door eventually buy a bed from the retailer.
-Brumfield, who started the business in 1999, and Annette Lindsey, who joined about five years ago, have built a profitable, growing retail enterprise by doing things their way.
+Brumfield, who started the business in 1999, has built a profitable, growing retail enterprise by doing things the BedCrafters' way.
 That means selling beds from only one manufacturer and requiring that all their employees sleep on the brand.
 They keep price tags off beds and prefer community involvement over big advertising buys.
 Underlying all of this is passion: passion for their mattress brand, passion for their partnership and passion for their customers.

 After several years with the manufacturer, Brumfield was ready for a new opportunity and told Butterworth she was going out on her own, opening a retail location in Williamsburg, Va.
 Butterworth wasn’t convinced it was a good idea but agreed to supply her with mattresses.
 In the first month, the store, which opened in 1999, did $27,000 in business “and it’s just continued to grow,” Brumfield says.